apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 - jvm.threads.live: the current number of live threads including both daemon and non-daemon threads
 - jvm.threads.daemon: the current number of live daemon threads
 - jvm.classes.unloaded: the total number of classes unloaded since the JVM started
-- process.cpu.usage: the `recent cpu usage` for the JVM process
+- process.cpu.usage: the `recent cpu usage` for the JVM workflow
-- process.start.time: start time of the process since unix epoch
+- process.start.time: start time of the workflow since unix epoch
 - process.uptime: the uptime of the JVM

 ### Others (Default)